 As it stands, around 64% of Americans admit to drinking at least one cup of coffee daily.
 Those are higher figures than ever before, and, for the most part, we assume that to be a negative thing.

-After all, the majority of us see our need for a latte fix as a guilty pleasure.
+After all, the majority of us see our need for a mocha or latte fix as a guilty pleasure.
 We certainly don’t shout loud and proud about the extent of our coffee drinking.
 In reality, though, reports over recent years have proven that coffee isn’t such a crime, after all.
 In fact, many modern professionals would go as far as to say that this is one of the healthiest beverages in the world, providing as it does most people’s largest source of antioxidants.

 That’s good news, but it doesn’t mean you can get in line at your local coffee shop without at least considering your choices.
 In truth, drinks served at top coffee chains are famously packed with calorific content that will astound anyone.
 What’s more, there’s certainly a negative side to coffee if we don’t approach it in the right way.

 With that in mind, we’re going to look at a few simple habits you could adopt to ensure you brew yourself a healthier coffee drinking habit moving forward.